LibrariesWest/opendata/bills/bill-payments.md

 | Number of payments | The number of payments in this grouping | 5 |
 | Total paid | The total amount paid | 5 |

-#### Detail
+#### Detail file

 For more detail use this download, the columns are described below.
-The data is still aggregated, rather than listing individual bills, but provides extra levels of detail.
+The data is still aggregated, but provides extra levels of detail.

 - Coming soon